Julien Neaves, Editor

-I seriously doubt this episode would not be made today and I am kinda surprised it even got made back then.
+I seriously doubt this episode would be made today and I am kinda surprised it even got made back then.
 The issue of prejudice is a thread throughout the series (and it is a main plot point here) but what makes Nightcrawler (the episode here) standout is its exploration of faith.
 Nightcrawler (the character) is Catholic in the comics but having his religion on display and helping Logan with a crisis of faith is pretty heavy for a kids’ show.
-But it is done very well and it was just cool having one of the most interesting X-Men guest star.
+But it is very well done, and it was just cool having one of the most interesting X-Men guest star.
 Nightcrawler would return later in Season 4 with the episode Bloodlines, but his first appearance is the stronger one.

 #8 One Man’s Worth Part 1&2, Season 4

-Giving It’s a Wonderful Life an X-Men spin One Man’s Worth is a great alternate reality two-parter.
+Giving It’s a Wonderful Life an X-Men spin, One Man’s Worth is a great alternate reality two-parter.
 There are some shades of Days of Future Past but seeing badass old Magneto aka “The Leader”, alternate versions of Wolverine and Storm who are an ill-fated couple, and Terminator-esque Nimrod makes the story standout.
 Add in some “quaint” racism, awesome action and the quirky duo of Trevor Fitzroy and Bantam and you’ve got a story that’s worth your time.
 You see what I did there, and you liked it!

 #7 Sanctuary Part 1&2, Season 4

 Poor Magneto.
 All he wanted was to create a mutant sanctuary on Asteroid M. But with troubled world leaders and the treacherous Fabian Cortez things do not go as planned.
-But even death can’t hold old Magnus down and he resurrects to save the day.
+But even death can’t hold old Magnus down, and he resurrects to save the day.